NancyZhang26/silly_blog/posts/spring2025finalweekpt3.md

 <small>Floor??</small>

 Time to say farewell to the stuff that I:
-1. like but have never used
+1. Like but have never used
 2. Never used
 3. Used but occupies space
 4. Used but looks ugly